SolaceProducts/terraform-solacebroker-queue-endpoint/examples/exclusive-queue/README.md

 Optional module input variables have the same name and defaults if omitted, as the attributes of the underlying provider resource.
 Refer to the [documentation of "solacebroker_msg_vpn_queue"](https://registry.terraform.io/providers/SolaceProducts/solacebroker/latest/docs/resources/msg_vpn_queue#optional).

 The `access_type` module input variable defines if a queue is "exclusive" or "non-exclusive".
-This needs to be specified for a "non-exclusive" queue.
+The default is "exclusive", so the variable doesn't need to be strictly specified.

 ### Output